 Here we list some of the great benefits of the low row exercise.

 Simple and Easy to Learn

-There’s a reason why most trainers include low rows for new gym members.
+There’s a reason why many a personal trainer include low rows or seated rows for new gym members.
 It is one of the simplest and most intuitive exercises.
 Even if this is the first time for you to try strength training, the pulling motion is familiar and easy to execute.
 It reminded me of other easy to perform exercises like the dumbbell floor press, rear delt flys, underhand dumbbell row, and rear delt rows.

 Can Be Customized for Different Fitness Levels

 Beginners or those with injuries or health issues can start with very light weights.
-Those who are ready for more rigorous workouts can add weights or modify the exercise to get dramatic results.
+Those who are ready for more rigorous workouts can add more weight or modify the exercise to get dramatic results.

 Strengthens Back Muscles